StephanPitois/mfe-shell/README.md

+This repository was my first attempt at implementing micro-frontends with Svelte.
+That was before I learned that Module Federation is now possible with Svelte and Vite.
+I now recommend looking into Module Federation instead, as it is a more mature and standard solution.
+See https://github.com/module-federation/module-federation-examples/tree/master/vite-svelte-microfrontends

 # Micro-Frontends with Svelte

 This demo shows an app shell using Svelte Kit, which provides routing, a place to keep pages that must be server-side rendered, and a host